Nunes History, Family Crest & Coats of Arms

 - Antonio J. Nunes, American politician, U.S. Consular Agent in Brava, 1904-05

-- Anthony J. Nunes, American Democrat politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1948
+- Anthony J. Nunes, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1948

 - Michael John Nunes (b.
 1982), American actor